ainneo/destiny-hackathon-deploy/README.md

 Our list of passions span topics from Well-being to Relationships.

 # Tech Stack
-Our frontend is constructed with React and the backend with the Django framework.
+Our frontend is constructed with React and the backend with the Flask framework.
 Our data comes as the result of web scraping using Python.